NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Genes_and_Mutations.md

   - __Type:__ A broad categorization of the mutation
   - __Reference Genome Assembly:__ The reference genome in which the chromosomal position refers to
   - __Allele in the Reference Assembly:__ The nucleotide(s) that compose the site in the reference assembly
-  - __Functional Impact (VEP):__ A subjective classification of the severity of the variant consequence.
-The categories are:
+  - __Functional Impact:__ A subjective classification of the severity of the variant consequence.
-    - __HIGH (H)__: The variant is assumed to have high (disruptive) impact in the protein, probably causing protein truncation, loss of function or triggering nonsense mediated decay
-    - __MODERATE (M)__: A non-disruptive variant that might change protein effectiveness
-    - __LOW (L)__: Assumed to be mostly harmless or unlikely to change protein behavior
-    - __MODIFIER (MO)__: Usually non-coding variants or variants affecting non-coding genes, where predictions are difficult or there is no evidence of impact

 #### External References